Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

    In this step the flag `-distributor.excluded-zones=zone-default` is added to distributors and rulers.

-1. Wait until all distributors and rulers have restarted.
+1. Wait until all distributors and rulers have restarted and are ready.

 1. Scale down non zone aware ingesters to 0.